 You may get some improvement by just moving the vehicle.
 Position the vehicle so that the right side mirror is closer to your router.

 If WiFi had been working fine, but just stops working, try a reboot in the Tesla.
 Press in both scroll wheels for about 15 seconds, until the main display goes black.
 A reboot takes less than 120 seconds, but WiFi may take some additional time to get reestablished – less than 4 minutes.

 Go into the vehicle and select the antenna icon at the top of the display and go into WiFi.
 Remove your current connection, reconnect and enter the password.

 - Use 2.4 GHz WiFi (S/X built prior to March-2018)

 Most WiFi routers use 2.4 GHz or a mix of 2.4 and 5 GHz.
 If your router is set to only accept 5 GHz or perhaps a setting of “N only”, the vehicle will not connect.
 Change the router’s settings to allow 2.4 GHz.
 Newer high-end routers allow both 2.4 and 5 GHz communications at the same time, which may be beneficial for your situation.
-Model S and X built after February 2018 include hardware and software to support 5 GHz, as does all Model 3s.
+Model S and X built after February 2018 include hardware and software to support 5 GHz, as does all Model 3s and Model Ys.

 - Change Router Band

 On your router, check if the router is set to a congested or non-supported band.
 The Tesla hardware support bands 1-11, the standard in the USA.
 Some countries allow additional bands that Tesla cannot use, so if you’re outside the USA, be sure to use bands 1-11.
 Due to reduced interchannel interference, channels 1, 6 and 11 can often be a bit more reliable than other channels.